autofarmerman/autofarmerdocs/README.md

 # Customizing your autofarmer
 To customize your autofarmer, you can modify the contents in the `settings.json` file.
 The contents are split into four sections:
-1. Authorization: enter your license key in here (received on purchase)
+1. Authorization: enter your license key in here (received after you send the output of the `device_compatibility.py` file to me)
 2. User customization: enter your account's statistics such as travel speed, what kingdom you want to farm in, etc
 3. Bonus features: choose whether you want to activate bonus features such as gift collecting, and humanlike farming algorithms.
 (0 represents no, and 1 represents yes)
 4. Lag delays: adjust your lag settings based on your PC's performance - each number is represented in seconds (s)